Putham Pudhu Kaalai: Reception

-Behindwoods gave 3 out of 5 stars stating, "Putham Pudhu Kaalai, is an anthology of feel good, positive stories."
 Sify gave 3 out of 5, stating, "Putham Pudhu Kaalai is a very average anthology.
 The main issue is that, having been made by eminent filmmakers, this one is not up to the mark."
 Janani K of India Today gave 3.5 out of 5 and stated "Putham Pudhu Kaalai is a delightful anthology that makes you realise the worth of relationships in your life."
 Vivek M of Deccan Herald wrote "The shorts are enjoyable but the conclusion of four films seems contrived.
 This is where Karthik Subbaraj's Miracle, the final short film, stands out."
 Nandini Ramanath of Scroll.in stated "An epoch-altering epidemic might be raging, but hope, happiness and a new world are round the corner, Putham Pudhu Kaalai suggests, not always convincingly."
 Baradwaj Rangan of Film Companion South wrote "The film falls into the general mood of this anthology: pleasant but generic.
 A lot of it is very broadly directed, almost like a big musical number.
 The musical score is even bigger: it “acts” more than the actors."